Housing Policies and Procedures

-Open flames and/or other flammable materials are not permitted in Hunter Hall.
-Some examples include, but are not limited to; candles, candle warmers, incense, smoking, live trees, hot plates, lighter fluid, all forms of grills, and other appliances with an open heat source.
+Open flames and/or other flammable materials are not permitted in Hunter Residence Hall.
+Some examples include, but are not limited to; candles, candle warmers, wax melts or warmers, incense, smoking, live trees, hot plates, lighter fluid, all forms of grills, and other appliances with an open heat source.
 In addition, plug-in air fresheners are prohibited in Hunter Residence Hall.
 This is to help ensure the safety of all residents, their guests, and the facility as a whole.

-Residents are able to park on campus next to Hunter Hall.
+Residents are able to park on campus next to Hunter Residence Hall.
 Parking spots are available on a first come, first serve basis, during any given time of the year.
 Residents must secure a parking permit through Parking and following all parking policies and regulations at all times.

-Service animals and emotional support animals, approved by both Disability Services and Student Housing and Residential Life, are permitted in Hunter Hall.
+Service animals and emotional support animals, approved by both Accessibility Support Services and Student Housing and Residential Life, are permitted in Hunter Residence Hall.
 Please see the "Accommodations" section on this page.
 Proper documentation will be required and collected.

 Weapons & Dangerous Materials